 The work of ‘Kitsch-pop’ collage artist Salty de Souffle is also on display, alongside examples from Manchester graffiti artists Nomad Klan.
 Famous Los Angeles tattoo artist Big Sleeps has also held exhibitions of his work on canvas.
 The art has been known to escape the gallery altogether, turning up on walls around the city.

 Prints are available to buy, for those wanting to support independent artists, at prices reasonable for the homeowner as well as the professional collector.
 If you’re a young creative type, or perhaps the parent of one, the Art of Protest Gallery is an inspiring place to visit.
-Located on Walmgate near Spark, the AOP gallery is easy to fit into a cultural tour of York, along with the City Art Gallery, Lotte Inch and Blossom Street.
+Located on Walmgate near Spark, the AOP gallery is easy to fit into a cultural tour of York, along with York Art Gallery, Lotte Inch Gallery and Blossom Street Gallery.